helsingborg-stad/active-directory-api/README.md

     );
 ```

 Thats it!
-You can noe query the api with out plugin, or with the examples below.
+You can query the api without plugin, or with the examples below.

 # Get a index of all usernames avabile (requires a master account)